mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Sync_users.md

 **Step 3**

 1. Set the time in `Sync user` option in the plugin settings on MM.
-2. Deativate a user on MS Teams after it is synced.
+2. Deactivate a user on MS Teams after it is synced.
 3. Navigate to `users` in the system console on MM

 **Expected**